Gaëtan Duval: Controversies

-In 1989 two ex-prisoners Paul Sarah and Moorgesh Shummoogum alleged in a statement to the police that in 1971 Sir Gaetan Duval had planned and commandeered the murder of Azor Adelaide at his Grand-Gaube bungalow.
+In 1989, two ex-prisoners Paul Sarah and Moorgesh Shummoogum alleged in a statement to the police that in 1971, Sir Gaetan Duval had planned and commandeered the murder of Azor Adelaide at his Grand-Gaube bungalow.
 They made the police statement at the police station located outside then Prime Minister Sir Aneerood Jugnauth's residence at La Caverne, Vacoas.
-Paul Sarah, Moorgesh Shummoogum, Ignace Bahloo and André Celestin had already served prison sentences for their involvement in the 1971 murder.
-During the afternoon of 23 June 1989 Sir Gaetan Duval landed at Plaisance Airport in Mauritius from Madagascar and he was questioned by Superintendent of Police Reesaul of the Anti Drug and Smuggling Unit (ADSU).
+Paul Sarah, Moorgesh Shummoogum, Ignace Bahloo, and André Celestin had already served prison sentences for their involvement in the 1971 murder.
+During the afternoon of 23 June 1989, Sir Gaetan Duval landed at Plaisance Airport in Mauritius from Madagascar and was questioned by Superintendent of Police Reesaul of the Anti Drug and Smuggling Unit (ADSU).
 Assistant Commissioner of Police (ACP) Cyril Morvan was also travelling on the same flight.
 Sir Gaëtan Duval was escorted to Line Barracks in Port Louis where he was arrested on murder charges.
 He was questioned in the presence of his lawyer Kader Bhayat before being detained at the barracks of Special Mobile Force in Vacoas.
-The arrest led to various protests by Gaetan Duval's supporters which sometimes turned violent.
-However after a lengthy trial Sir Gaëtan Duval was acquitted of all murder charges.
+The arrest led to various protests by Gaetan Duval's supporters, which sometimes turned violent.
+However, after a lengthy trial, Sir Gaëtan Duval was acquitted of all murder charges.

 Recognition

 In recognition of his political and judicial career, France elevated him to the rank of Commandeur de la Légion d'Honneur in 1973.
-Later he was knighted by Queen Elizabeth II in the 1981 New Year Honours.
+Later, he was knighted by Queen Elizabeth II in the 1981 New Year Honours.
 In Mauritius, several facilities bear his name, including the hotel school of Ebène and the stadium of the municipality of Rose Hill.
 He is also the face of the Rs.
 1,000 bank note and featured on a postage stamp issued by Mauritius Post.

 Several books have been written about Gaëtan Duval including 'Le droit à l’excès' and 'L’incarné du voyage' by Alain Gordon-Gentil.
-In 2015 the documentary "Gaëtan Duval, Une Vie" was released by La Compagnie Des Autres in Mauritius.
+In 2015, the documentary "Gaëtan Duval, Une Vie" was released by La Compagnie Des Autres in Mauritius.

-Following Gaëtan Duval's death in 1996 his son Xavier has made it an annual tradition to host an open house at Gaëtan's bungalow located at Melville, Grand Gaube on the coast of Mauritius.
-This is despite the legal dispute dating back to the 1990s over the ownership of the land, whereby Ashki Persand (of Société Le Grand-Gaube) claims that Gaetan Duval and his two sons have wrongly pretended to own the plots of land where the bungalow is located.
+Following Gaëtan Duval's death in 1996, his son Xavier has made it an annual tradition to host an open house at Gaëtan's bungalow located at Melville, Grand Gaube on the coast of Mauritius.
+This is despite the legal dispute dating back to the 1990s over the ownership of the land, whereby Ashki Persand (of Société Le Grand-Gaube) claims that Gaetan Duval and his two sons had wrongly pretended to own the plots of land where the bungalow is located.